Adamant-im/ETH-transactions-storage/README.md

 ```

 ## Make Indexer's API public

-If you need to provide public API, use any webserver like nginx and setup proxy to Postgrest port in config:
+If you need to provide public API, use any web server like nginx and setup proxy to Postgrest port in config:

 ```
 location /ethtxs {